SP-VIO: Robust and Efficient Filter-Based Visual Inertial Odometry with State Transformation Model and Pose-Only Visual Description: Experimental Evaluation

-This dataset includes different acquisition scenarios, such as urban, rural, and highway, with complex motion conditions and long distances, which is conducive to comparing the performance of VIO algorithms.
+We further evaluate the SP-VIO with real-world KITTI benchmark, which includes different acquisition scenarios, such as urban, rural, and highway, with complex motion conditions and long distances.
 In order to ensure the fairness of this experiment, we initialize the four algorithms by assigning values, and provide the same preprocessing features to avoid the influence of other variables on the experimental results.
 Additionally, the imu data of '00' was lost in some periods, and '03' has been removed from the official website, so we chose another 9 sequences for the evaluation.

 In \tabref{tab:Kitti RMSE ablation}, we show in detail the trajectory errors of the four algorithms on different sequences and the percentage accuracy improvement of the modified three algorithms relative to MSCKF.
 It can be found that the localization accuracy is improved by 25.84$\%$ and 18.31$\%$ respectively after using the new observation model and the system model, indicating that the two methods have played a role in improving the algorithm model.
 When two new models are used at the same time, the performance improvement is the best, reaching 33.75$\%$, which verifies the feasibility of applying the two new models at the same time and the advanced nature of SP-VIO.